-Compiling the final datasets involves matching of field data, water quality data and sediment data.
+Compiling the final datasets involves matching field data, water quality data and sediment data.
 The sediment samples are processed by USGS Kentucky Lab, and in the past receipt of the sediment data has been the last step completed before DNR can compile the final datasets, QAQC the data and then submit.
-Data are generally submitted by USGS to DNR as a group of three or four months at a time, with generally a delay of five or six months (so for example, October 2014- January 2015 data was submitted on March 14, 2015).
-Once the data are received from USGS, there are still data management and QAQC steps that are required, generally within another month.
-As a result, DNR feels it will take about six months (following the end of the first month in the group) to be able to submit the data in a final format to CBP.
-DNR proposes the following deliverable dates and has included them in the grant proposal as a placeholder:
+Data are generally submitted by USGS to DNR as a group of three or four months at a time, with generally a delay of five or six months.
+Once the data are received from USGS, there are additional data management and QAQC steps that are required, generally completed within a month.